 Our mudroom is one of the most utilized rooms in our house.
 We pass through it every time we come and go, and it’s the drop zone for shoes, backpacks, coats, and a lot of other items.
 To get the most functionality out of this room, I designed and built lockers to make storing these items more convenient.
 In this tutorial, I’m going to show you exactly how I built them.

-All of the dimensions in this tutorial are obviously for the space I had to work with.
+Keep in mind that the dimensions in this tutorial are for the space I had to work with.
 To build your own, you’ll need to tweak the measurements to fit your space.

 Before you start building these lockers, I recommend that you grab our printable plans to make the build much easier.
 The plans include more detailed instructions and the SketchUp 3D model!

 - Finish Nailer

 - Wood Glue

 - Miter Saw